 So what’s up with these numbers?

-You can see here that in the comments next to the magnitude column there a comment with either Mor Mb.
+You can see here that in the comments next to the magnitude column there a comment with either Mw or Mb.
 Those letters are identifying which magnitude calculation was used.
-Mis a calculation of magnitude based on the seismic body waves, which is one of the types of waves that allow the energy released during the earthquake to travel through the earth.
-Mis the moment magnitude, which is calculated using the seismic moment, which is a function of the area of a fault and how much the earth moved along the fault.
+Mb is a calculation of magnitude based on the seismic body waves, which is one of the types of waves that allow the energy released during the earthquake to travel through the earth.
+Mw is the moment magnitude, which is calculated using the seismic moment, which is a function of the area of a fault and how much the earth moved along the fault.
 There is another measure of magnitude, Ms, which is calculated using the seismic surface waves, another type of wave that allows the seismic energy to move through the earth.
-Ms is not commonly used, Mis sometimes used, and Mis the most common.
+Ms is not commonly used, Mb is sometimes used, and Mw is the most common.
 Each different method of calculating the magnitude can give a slightly different answer.
 This is why you might see two different news sources reporting two different magnitudes for the same earthquake.

 The Mercalli Scale